Tomiwa2/site-week4-project3-lifetracker-starter/README.md

 - [ ] Construct multiple models that implement the core business logic associated with tracking users' lives
 - [ ] Write SQL queries that aggregate user statistics and provide summary overviews about their activity
 - [ ] Design a React frontend that interacts with the API using an API service class
-- [ ] Build multiple pages and forms that communicate with the server using HTTP requests
+- [ ] Build multiple pages and forms that communicate with the server using rrrrrrrr;rrrrkrrrrHTTP requests
 - [ ] Employ `useEffect` and `useState` hooks to manage application state on the frontend
 - [ ] Store user-authenticated JWT tokens in the browser's local storage for persisted authentication